-THE TEMPLE: A Paul Mitchell Partner School will develop an academic and/or attendance plan to address the specific needs of those future professionals who fail to meet the academic and/or attendance requirements at 450, 900, 1200 and 1500 SCHEDULED clock hours.
+THE TEMPLE Annapolis: A Paul Mitchell Partner School will develop an academic and/or attendance plan to address the specific needs of those future professionals who fail to meet the academic and/or attendance requirements at specific SAP evaluation points occuring at 450, 900, 1200 and 1500 SCHEDULED clock hours.
 A leave of absence will extend the future professional's contract period and maximum time frame by the same number of days taken in the leave of absence.